 Get-It-Done Special Offer

-I have a special offer for business owners who want to be proactive and get this off their plate before the October rush!
+I have a special offer for business owners who want to be proactive and get this off their plate before the last-minute rush!

 For $250, I will convert your site following the comprehensive outline above.
 This offer is limited to the first 3 people who contact me*